 - Reveal: Every organization and individual chapter has different traditions around this time, but Big-Little reveal is when you find out who is your big.

-As a friend and mentor, a big strives to be a positive role model.
+As a friend and mentor, a big strives to be a positive role model for her little.
 They do so in a variety of ways.
-Some may be as simple as attending chapter events together and introducing you to other members in the sorority.
-They can also be a great resource related to scholarship, giving advice on what courses to take or connecting you to campus resources like writing centers, and being a study buddy.
+Some may be as simple as attending chapter events together and introducing you to other members of the sorority.
+Your big can also be a great resource for academic help, giving advice on what courses to take or connecting you to campus resources you may not know about.

 A big sister is someone in your chapter who will encourage you, cheer for you and always support you.
 As a new member, knowing you have a specific person to rely on can be very comforting.
 During the new member process, you will need a lot of new women in your chapter and in other sororities on campus.
 You’ll also learn more about your organization and having something there who has been through this exact situation is meant to help ease any anxiety or worries.

 Every big and little relationship is unique and will look different, but what they share is a strong bond.
 It is a great opportunity for you to transition into both sorority and college life.
 As this and other testimonials will share, the mentorship from a big and little relationship can be special and extends beyond the new member period to throughout college and after graduation.